blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 # \_| |_/_|\___|_| |_|\___|_| |_| |_|_|___/\__|                                #
 ################################################################################
 ```
+# Alchemist
 Magicians bend the weave to unleash magical energy that they struggle to control.
 Alchemical processes are what you struggle to control.
-Novice alchemy is a form
-of gambling, but after achieving mastery in the art, alchemists can truly achieve
+Novice alchemy is a form of gambling, but after achieving mastery in the art, alchemists can truly achieve stability.
-stability.

 ## Starting hit points
 You start with 4+CON hit points.